gabrielrdw20/Real-Time-Voice-Cloning-Polish/README.md

 # Real-Time-Voice-Cloning-Polish

+**THIS PROJECT**

+The project was created as part of a thesis in an engineering first degree program.

 ****ORIGINAL SOURCE CODE****

 This repository is an adaptation of the original code from https://github.com/CorentinJ/Real-Time-Voice-Cloning and it's German version https://github.com/padmalcom/Real-Time-Voice-Cloning-German

+**UPDATES**

+Describe model will be updating from time to time when a better model performance is achieved.

 **CHANGES**